bacalhau-project/bacalhau/docs/getting-started/workload-onboarding.md

 ## Docker

-These instructions show you how to migrate a workload that is based on a Docker container into a format that will work with Bacalhau.
+Here you'll learn how to migrate a workload based on a Docker container into a format that will work with the Bacalhau client.

 ### Prerequisites and Limitations

-To help provide a safe, secure network for all users we add several runtime restrictions:
+To help provide a safe, secure network for all users, we add the following runtime restrictions:

-1. All ingress/egress networking is disabled.
+- All ingress/egress networking is disabled.
 You won't be able to pull data/code/weights/etc. from an external source.
-2. Data passing is implemented using Docker volumes, using [Bacalhau's input/output volumes](../about-bacalhau/architecture.md#input--output-volumes).
+- Data passing is implemented with Docker volumes, using [Bacalhau's input/output volumes](../about-bacalhau/architecture.md#input--output-volumes).

 The following lists current limitations: